beukueb/myflq/README.md

     - __Profile__: Report of the analysis.
 See 'Review results' under the 'Workflow on BaseSpace MyFLq' section for a detailed description.

 ###Test files
 A sample loci ([loci.csv](https://github.com/beukueb/myflq/blob/master/src/loci/myflqpaper_loci.csv)) and alleles ( [alleles.csv](https://github.com/beukueb/myflq/blob/master/src/alleles/myflqpaper_alleles.csv)) data file are available in the git repository.
-You will need to supply your own Fastq sequence file to perform an analysis.
+You will need to supply your own Fastq sequence file to perform an analysis, or download it from the [BaseSpace project page](https://cloud-hoth.illumina.com/s/t64TniA0EKQk) after registering.

 ##More information
 - Original paper: [My-Forensic-Loci-queries (MyFLq) framework for analysis of forensic STR data generated by massive parallel sequencing](http://dx.doi.org/10.1016/j.fsigen.2013.10.012)